 The bottom line

 Starting an online community is less about technology than about clarity.
-Define a sharp purpose, pick the type that matches it, choose a platform you can own, set up only the core features, and seed real activity before you open the doors.
-Do those five things and growth and revenue follow.
+Define a sharp purpose, validate the niche before you build, pick the type that matches it, choose a platform you can own, set up only the core features, and seed real activity before you open the doors.
+Do those things and growth and revenue follow.

 WordPress with BuddyPress and BuddyX gives you a single foundation for every community type, so you are never locked into one model and never paying per member.
 Start focused, seed well, and let the community grow into the bigger vision over time.